Āryatārā Atiyoga

 oṃ amogha pūja maṇipadma vajre tathāgata vilokite samanta prasara hūṃ । oṃ padma uṣṇīṣa vimale hūṃ phaṭ॥Amoghapāśa

-is able to perfectly and completely accomplish the eradication of disasters
+is able to perfectly and completely accomplish the eradication of

 - संस्कृतम्-Sanskrit